Vaginal Cancer: Radiation Therapy

 What is radiation therapy?

 Radiation therapy is a treatment for cancer that uses rays of energy.
-A machine directs the rays of energy to the area of cancer.
 Radiation therapy is also called radiotherapy.
 Its goal is to kill or shrink cancer cells.

 Types of radiation therapy

 There are two main types of radiation therapy:

 External radiation.
 The radiation comes from a machine and is pointed at the skin over the tumor.